Financial Assistance Policy (PDF)

 UW Medicine shall make a final determination within 14 days of receipt of financial assistance applications and supporting documentation.
 Supporting documentation includes items listed on the Confidential Financial Information Form Instructions.

 UW Medicine shall notify persons applying for Financial Assistance of its determination of eligibility for Financial Assistance within 14 days of a receiving person’s completed application for Financial Assistance and supporting documentation.
-Approvals or denials for Financial Assistance applications shall be in writing and shall include instructions for appeal or reconsideration.
+Approvals, Requests for More Information or Denials for Financial Assistance applications shall be in writing and shall include instructions for appeal or reconsideration.
 In the event that UW Medicine denies Financial Assistance, UW Medicine shall notify the person applying for Financial Assistance of the basis for the denial.
 If denied the patient/guarantor may provide additional documentation to UW Medicine or request review by the Chief Financial Officer or their designee within 30 days of receipt of the notification of denial.
 If this review affirms the previous denial of Financial Assistance, written notification will be sent to the patient/guarantor and the Department of Health in accordance with state law.

 C. Documentation of Records